How to cite this paper

 Image Markup and Linking

-The results of the alignment software are recorded in separate files using standard TEI
+The results of the alignment software are recorded in separate files using standard

 digital facsimile encoding mechanism with